Think Twice Before You Eat Lots of Dairy

 Always let your doctor customise your antibiotic requirements.
 Allow them to decide if you need to take them or not.

 Constitution- Daft as it may sound, your constitution can impact how you metabolise dairy products.
-I see patients who eat tonnes of dairy with a cement-mixer digestive system, and they seem to do perfectly fine from eating it (they’re the fortunate ones born with a strong constitution).
+I see patients who eat tonnes of dairy with a cement-mixer digestive system, and they seem to do perfectly fine from eating it (they’re the fortunate ones born with strong Jing).
 I do think excessive dairy might catch up with them later on in life, though.
 And then there are the sensitive souls who only have to eat a small amount of cheese or ice-cream for it to affect their biology enormously.

-What kind of supplement is suitable?
+What kind of supplements are suitable?

 The superstar supplement, in my opinion, suitable for improving the gut ecosystem is Biocare’s BioAcidophilus Forte.
 By improving your gut health, it can help strengthen your digestive process and assist in minimising Damp; but this product should not be used as a substitute for a varied and balanced diet or healthy lifestyle.